 More information on each of these modules can be found here.

-Application deadline: the deadline for applying to our suite of Biomedical Science top-up modules is September 4.
-If you wish to apply after the deadline, please contact us to check, as we may still be able to consider your application.
+Application deadline: Applications are now closed.
 For those who are taking this module in order to “top-up” your existing degree for IBMS registration, please refer to our entry requirements for more details on IMBS set deadlines.

 Start date: September

 Duration: Registration covers one academic year.
 Course delivery is scheduled over approximately 10 weeks, with an examination in May.
 Although this will depend upon the individual, a typical student can expect to spend around five hours a week studying throughout the duration of the course delivery, with an additional 50 hours spent on directed learning and revision prior to the May examination, equivalent to around 100 hours of study in total.